myersg86/do-letsencrypt-centos/do-letsencrypt-centos.md

 - You're working with a team, and everybody needs access to a single remote desktop.
 - You need some combination of graphical desktop, high-speed Internet, reliable power source, and ability to scale resources up and down quickly.

-x2go uses the nx library that was developed by NoMachine.
-All of the latency intensive parts of X forwarding was worked around by creating a nx proxy on each side of the network connection and sending compressed updates between the two proxies.

 ## Prerequisites